-COVID-19 and fluctuating fed cattle and feed prices resulted in another challenging year for cattle finishers.
-An earlier article examined net returns for the first nine months of 2020.
-This article updates feeding cost of gain, breakeven prices, and net return estimates for 2020 and provides projections for the first half of 2021.
+Due to relatively strong fed cattle prices, cattle finishing net returns ended 2021 on a positive note.
+Will these positive net returns continue into 2022?
+This article examines feeding cost of gain, breakeven prices, and net return estimates for 2021, and provides projections for the first half of 2022.

 Feeding Cost of Gain

-For the second quarter of 2021, projected feeding cost of gain is expected to range from $82 to $86 per cwt. with the largest feeding cost of gain occurring in April.
+Relatively high corn prices will likely keep feeding cost of gain during the next six months above $100 per cwt.
+Feeding cost of gain for the first quarter of 2022 is expected to range from $104 to 107 per cwt.
+For the second quarter of 2022, feeding cost of gain is expected to range from $100 to $104 per cwt., with the largest feeding cost of gain occurring in April.

 The lower feeding cost of gain for May and June is not due to lower corn price projections.
 Rather, feed conversion is typically lower during these two months than feed conversions from January through April.